 Your personal data will be treated as strictly confidential and will only be shared with church members that require it in order to provide a service to you, other church members or for purposes connected with the church.

-We will notify you if we need to share your data with third parties outside of MCCC.
+We will only share your data with third parties outside of MCCC with your consent.
 Where we share your data with a third party, we require them to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.